 What is a Bed Rail?

-A bed rail (also know as a bed assist rail or bed safety rail) is a supportive aid that is installed on or around the bed.
-It provides added stability when sitting down on or standing up from the bed, when transferring from a wheelchair to and from the bed, and as an assistive aid to prevent someone from rolling out of bed.
+A bed rail (also know as a bed assist rail or bed safety rail) is a supportive aid that is used for added stability when sitting down on or standing up from the bed, or for transferring from a wheelchair to and from the bed, or as an assistive aid to prevent someone from rolling out of bed.
 It can also used to assist with moving, rolling, or repositioning in bed.

 Bed Rail Types